 Repair and Asbestos Abatement Costs

-Repair costs can differ based on the severity of the damage.
+Repair costs can vary based on the severity of the damage.
 Minor repairs may cost around $441, while more extensive repairs, including asbestos abatement, can be significantly higher.
 Asbestos removal services can cost up to $6,000, depending on the space.

 Budgeting for Maintenance